Appointments may be made by calling the Counseling Center at (757) 221-3620, or by coming to the office in person.

 Counseling is confidential.
 Because therapy is most effective when a student can be direct and honest with a counselor without fear that personal information will be divulged, the Counseling Center does not release information about a student without that student's written permission, except in the case of imminent danger to self or others, child/dependent abuse, court order, or where otherwise required by law.
 Notations of counseling are not part of a student's College record.

-Our services are free to enrolled William & Mary students as part of their tuition and student fees.
+Our services are free to enrolled William & Mary students as part of their student health fee.

 The Counseling Center is the primary mental health service for the campus, and our staff are on call 24 hours a day during the academic year to respond to psychological emergencies.